yaoman1324/yaoman1324.github.io/_pages/2_research.md

 * In another ongoing project, I examine how gender intersects with the racialized belief about people with East Asian origins of lacking warmth and assertiveness impact their labor market outcomes.

-## **Gender Inequality in Higher Education**
+## **Progress and Impediment of Gender Equality in Education and Work**

-In this line of research, I use population-level survey data to document gender inequalities in a diverse range of outcomes in China and the U.S., particulaly in the setting of higher education.
+In this line of research, I use population-level survey data to document progress and continiuing impediment of gender equality in a diverse range of outcomes in China and the U.S..